Vegan for 1 Year: How My Life Has Changed

 Related Post: 5 Truths for Healthy Eating

-5. I spend less on things that don’t matter and I opt for more natural products.
-I bought three new makeup products in the last year.
+5. I spend less on things that don’t matter, and I opt for more natural products.
+I bought three new makeup products in the last year, and I’m simplifying on other things as well.
+Sometimes, it’s about the quality of products and objects than the convenience or its societal value.
 I now look for quality shampoos, conditioners and other products.
-I am aware of what I put on my body and inside it.
+I am aware of what I put on my body, inside it and around it.

 Health, sustainability and life, abundant life, are things we cherish.
 With this lifestyle, I hope to never lose sight of this.